Diversification quotients based on VaR and ES: Conclusion

 We discuss some future directions for the research of DQ.
 As a potential alternative to ES, expectiles (\cite{BKMR14}) have received increasing attention in the recent literature; indeed, they are the only elicitable coherent risk measures (\cite{Z16}).
 It would be interesting to formulate DQ based on expectiles and investigate its properties that are different from DQ based on ES or VaR.
 As another interesting class of risk measures, the optimized certainty equivalents (\cite{BT07}) are introduced from decision-theoretic criterion based on utility functions.
 It would be useful to construct DQ based on utility functions or optimized certainty equivalents and analyze the decision-theoretic implications of DQ.

-\textbf{Acknowledgements.} The authors thank Fabio Bellini, Ale\v s \v Cern\'y, An Chen, Jan Dhaene, Paul Embrechts, Paul Glasserman, Pablo Koch-Medina, Dimitrios Konstantinides, Henry Lam, Jean-Gabriel Lauzier, Fabio Macherroni, Massimo Marinacci, Cosimo Munari, Alexander Schied, Qihe Tang, Stan Uryasev, Peter Wakker, and Zuoquan Xu for helpful comments and discussions on various issues of DQ.
+\textbf{Acknowledgements.} The authors thank the editor and two anonymous referees for constructive comments.
+The authors also thank Fabio Bellini, Ale\v s \v Cern\'y, An Chen, Jan Dhaene, Paul Embrechts, Paul Glasserman, Pablo Koch-Medina, Dimitrios Konstantinides, Henry Lam, Jean-Gabriel Lauzier, Fabio Macherroni, Massimo Marinacci, Cosimo Munari, Alexander Schied, Qihe Tang, Stan Uryasev, Peter Wakker, and Zuoquan Xu for helpful comments and discussions on various issues of DQ.
+Xia Han is supported by the Fundamental Research Funds for the Central Universities, Nankai University (Grant No. 63231138).
 Liyuan Lin is supported by the Hickman Scholarship from the Society of Actuaries.
 Ruodu Wang is supported by the Natural Sciences and Engineering Research Council of Canada (RGPIN-2018-03823, RGPAS-2018-522590) and the Sun Life Research Fellowship.

 {EC.\arabic{table}} {EC.\arabic{figure}} {EC.\arabic{equation}}

 {EC.\arabic{theorem}} {EC.\arabic{proposition}} {EC.\arabic{lemma}}

 {EC.\arabic{corollary}}